Public and Social Policy and Human Resources

 (c) We focus on the organizational forms of public and social policy, social services and on the coordination activities of the various actors (organizations) involved in the design and implementation of public and social programs/policies, and on the research and teaching of effective ways to coordinate these activities in order to meet current needs.

-The compulsory optional part of the PPHR study program is a supervised work-study practice in the field and to an extent of at least 150 hours (see the subjects VPL160 and VPL161).
+The compulsory optional part of the PSPHR study program is a supervised work-study practice in the field and to an extent of at least 150 hours (see the subjects VPLb1160 and VPLb1161).

 Further information is available on the website of the Department of Social Policy and Social Work at http://spsp.fss.muni.cz/